Midland Railway of Western Australia: History

 In 1922, the MRWA made the first of a number of proposals for the Western Australian Government Railways to purchase it.
 In December 1962, with much of the track and rolling stock in need of replacement, the company entered negotiations for the WAGR to purchase the business.
 This was concluded in December 1963, with the sale effective 1 August 1964.

 Passenger service

-Up until it cessation, a weekly passenger service operated over the line.
+Up until its cessation, a weekly passenger service operated over the line.

 Road Service Department

 In 1946, the Midland Railway Company began operating a bus service between Perth and Geraldton.
 Buses to conduct wildflower tours.
 In 1948, it began operating Wildflower Study Tours from Perth and along roads to and from Geraldton through the northern wheatbelt.
 Also in 1948, it began operating truck services.
 By 1962, seven road coaches, six trucks and two prime movers were operated.

 Workshops

 The Midland Railway established its workshops and headquarters at Midland Junction.
 Later on, in 1904, the WAGR relocated their workshops from its overcrowded site at Fremantle to Midland also.

 The site of the Midland Railway Company Workshops.
 A different and separate workshops north west and the other side of the main rail corridor from the Midland Railway Workshops and marshalling yard (which actually worked across the Great Eastern Highway next to the town Post Office) is now the location of the Centrepoint shopping centre and its car-park.